 CARPHA upgrades COVID-19 risk for the Caribbean

-PORT OF SPAIN, Trinidad (CMC) – The Trinidad-based Caribbean Public Health Agency (CARPHA) has upgraded the risk of coronavirus (COVID-19) disease transmission from low, to “moderate to high” even as there has been no confirmed case of the disease in the region.
-COVID-19 has killed nearly 3,000 people in several countries mainly in China and South Korea.
+PORT OF SPAIN, Trinidad (CMC) — The Trinidad-based Caribbean Public Health Agency (CARPHA) has upgraded the risk of coronavirus (COVID-19) disease transmission from low, to “moderate to high” even as there has been no confirmed case of the disease that killed nearly 3,000 people in several countries mainly in China and South Korea.

 CARPHA said that transmission of the virus has been reported in territories with direct flights to Caribbean States.